-I served an apprenticeship as an electrician with A.Pank & Son Ltd, St Giles Street, Norwich.
+Roy served an apprenticeship as an electrician with A.Pank & Son Ltd, St Giles Street, Norwich.
+Later he worked in Algiers servicing vehicles.

 In the early part of April 1942 I did fire watching duty on the roof of Garlands, London Street, Norwich.
 During the first German raids Orford Place, the Haymarket and other parts of Norwich were severely bombed.